nanoporetech/tombo/docs/resquiggle.rst

 Additional Command Line Options
 -------------------------------

+``--num-most-common-errors``

+* Dynamically updates the most common reasons for a read to be unsuccessfully processed.
+(May cause issues for smaller viewing screens or certain environments, so this is off by default)

 ``--failed-reads-filename``

 *  This option outputs the filenames for each read that failed via each failure mode.
 This can be useful for tracking down bothersome errors.

-``--obs-per-base-filter``
+``--signal-matching-score``, ``--q-score``, ``--obs-per-base-filter``

-*  This option applies a filter to "stuck" reads (too many observations per genomic base).
-This filter is applied only to the Tombo index file and can be cleared later.
+*  Filter reads based on the specified criterion and threshold.
+These filters are applied only to the Tombo index file and can be cleared later.
+The ``--q-score`` and ``--obs-per-base-filter`` options are off by default and the ``--signal-matching-score`` default threshold is listed in the command help output (this value has been optimized for DNA and RNA data types).
 See the :doc:`filtering` section for more details.

 ``--ignore-read-locks``

-*  Multiple independent ``resquiggle`` commands on the same set of reads should NOT be run simultaneously.
+*  Multiple independent ``tombo resquiggle`` commands on the same set of reads should NOT be run simultaneously.
 This can cause hard to track errors and read file corruption.
 To protect against this, Tombo adds a lock (only acknowledged by Tombo) to each directory being processed.
-If a previous ``resquiggle`` command fails in a very unexpected fashion these locks can be left in place.
+If a previous ``tombo resquiggle`` command fails in a very unexpected fashion these locks can be left in place.
 In this case the ``--ignore-read-locks`` option is provided.
 This is the only intended use for this option.

 ---------------------
 Pre-process Raw Reads